Blog Customer FeedbackWhat Is Net Promoter Score (NPS) and How Do You Actually Use It?

 • Ask for testimonials or case studies to showcase on your website and across social media channels.

 • Direct them towards your referral/affiliate program, if available, to motivate them to spread the word.
+If you don't have any yet, you can find affiliates without much trouble.

 Passives: Aim to convert them into promoters.